-The bankruptcy laws were created to allow provide relief from creditors and a fresh start to people who are unable to pay their debts.
-Bankruptcy erases debts or lets you pay them back over time.
-It also pauses foreclosure, vehicle repossession, wage garnishment and other creditor actions.
+The bankruptcy laws were created to provide relief from creditors and a fresh start to people who are unable to pay their debts.
+Bankruptcy erases debts or allows you to pay them back over time.
+It also halts foreclosure, vehicle repossession, wage garnishment and other creditor actions.

 Start with a free consultation to find out how we can help.
 Call us today at 516-873-8783.

 The Benefits Of Bankruptcy And How We Can Help